Placements (Overview)

 bbPress Static Content (Advanced Ads Pro

-The bbPress static content placement provides hooks to inject ads into multiple positions on the /forums, /forums/name, or /forums/topic/name pages generated by bbPress.
+This placement provides hooks to inject ads into multiple positions on bbPress-generated pages, such as /forums, /forums/name, or /forums/topic/name.

 BuddyPress reply